saurrv/saurrv.github.io/_posts/2017-10-25-pragmatic-programmer.markdown

         <p>Your knowledge and experience are your most important professional assets.
 They are expiring assets.
 Your knowledge portfolio is similar to financial portfolio: Invest regularly, Diversify, Manage risks, buy low sell high and constantly review.</p>
     </li>
     <li>
-        <p>Sample goals: Learn at least one new language a year, read a technical book a quarter, read nontech books, take classes, engage with people, stay updated and curious.</p>
+        <p>Sample goals: Learn at least one new language a year, read a technical book a quarter, read non-tech books, take classes, engage with people, stay updated and curious.</p>
     </li>
     <li>
         <p>Search for answers and think critically about what you read to understand complex answers.</p>